 Catering facilities are good, and supermarkets will make that all important food and grocery delivery if you pre-arrange it, but if you are lookng for that true getting back to basics experience, shopping at the local butcher's and bakers on the way is probably more like the real deal!

-Fairhaugh is truely back to basics, up a logging track, isolated, with no electricty, so sorry girls no hair straighteners, mobile phones or TV either, but a lovely spot, with a babbling brook, and deer, red squirrels and woodland walks/cycle routes as your neighbours.
+Fairhaugh is truly back to basics, up a logging track, isolated, with no electricity, so sorry girls no hair straighteners, mobile phones or TV either, but a lovely spot, with a babbling brook, and deer, red squirrels and woodland walks/cycle routes as your neighbours.

 Alwinton Lodges are 3 wooden chalets which can be individually booked or booked together, there are also some cottages on the same land if you have some members of your party who like a few more comforts.
 Situated in the foothills of the Cheviots and on the edge of the Northumberland National Park.

 Willow Cottage is may be not your idea of glamping, its been graded by Visit England as a 5 * holiday cottage, but it makes this collection as it is a wooden lodge albeit with all the comforts of home, situated in Lucker where the Shepherd's hut is also located so again is walking distance to a great pub.